LycheeOrg/LycheeOrg.github.io/docs/installation.md

 ##### Additional Configuration

-The settings of the default `.env` file provide usable and operational settings out-of-the-box.
+The default `.env` file provides usable settings out of the box.

 You may want to configure a few additional components of Lychee, such as: